ashupandith/intprp/interview_preparation/jd_food_ordering_1000_topicwise_interview_qa.md

 I follow separation of concerns, SOLID, Clean Architecture, API-first design, domain-driven design, CQRS, event-driven architecture, security by design, observability by design, and resilience by design.

 #### Detailed Explanation
-For enterprise applications, design principles help maintain quality as the system grows.
-In this JD, the platform includes cart, checkout, payments, PoS, CMS, notifications, invoices, and subsidies.
-If these concerns are mixed together, the system becomes hard to change.
-I would separate API, application, domain, and infrastructure responsibilities.
-I would use CQRS for clear command/query separation and events for asynchronous integration workflows.
+While designing enterprise applications, I mainly follow separation of concerns, SOLID, Clean Architecture, security by design, observability by design, and resilience by design.
+These are my baseline principles because they keep the system maintainable, testable, secure, and production-ready.
+Based on the use case, I apply additional patterns.
+For example, if the domain is complex, I use DDD to model bounded contexts like cart, checkout, order, payment, refund, and subsidy.
+If read and write workloads are different, I use CQRS.
+If payment, PoS, invoice, and notification workflows need decoupling, I use event-driven design with Service Bus.
+For critical operations like checkout and payment, I apply idempotency.
+So I do not apply every principle blindly.
+I select the right principle based on complexity, scalability, maintainability, security, and operational needs.

 #### Final Interview Answer
-I follow design principles like separation of concerns, SOLID, Clean Architecture, DDD, CQRS, event-driven design, security by design, observability by design, and resilience by design.
-These principles help keep the platform maintainable, scalable, secure, and production-ready.
+My baseline principles are separation of concerns, SOLID, Clean Architecture, security, observability, and resilience.
+Then, based on the problem, I apply DDD, CQRS, event-driven design, idempotency, or API-first design.
+I do not use all patterns blindly; I use them where they solve a real architectural problem.

 ---